 Sandra Ham has more than 20 years of experience in research methods and data analysis.
 At the Centers for Disease Control and Prevention, where she worked for ten years before coming to the University of Chicago, she used survey research methods, statistical analysis, and Healthy People objectives to oversee public health surveillance.
 Ms. Ham has earned a Master’s Degree in nutrition, a Master's Degree from the Divinity School at UChicago, and a Bachelor’s Degree in mechanical engineering.
 Her areas of expertise include survey research and research methods; data management; statistical programming and analysis in SAS, Stata, and R; data visualization; surveillance epidemiology; policy and health recommendations and evaluation; obesity and the psychology of eating; multidisciplinary research; agent-based modeling; and social sequence analysis.

 Thomas Best, PhD

-Tom is the Manager of Research and Analytics within CHeSS and also supports the Section of Hospital Medicine and the Urban Health Lab.
-He provides data and analyses for projects in these areas, such as the Hospitalist Project and the Comprehensive Care Physician program, primarily using Stata.
-He has over 10 years of experience building decision evaluation models of healthcare delivery systems, and managing quality improvement projects at the University of Chicago Medicine.
-During this time he has gained expertise with C++, Ruby, R, system simulation programs such as Arena and NetLogo, and the ubiquitous Microsoft Excel.
+Tom is an Assistant Professor in the department of Health Informatics and Administration within the College of Health Sciences at the University of Wisconsin - Milwaukee.
+In addition, he supports research, analytics and quality improvement for the Methods Core and the Section of Hospital Medicine as a consultant on special projects.
+He has over 10 years of experience with research, analytics and quality improvement within CHeSS, the University of Chicago Medicine and the University of Wisconsin Hospital and Clinics.
+During this time he has gained expertise with C++, Ruby, R, system simulation programs such as Arena and NetLogo, and providing program management or quality improvement support for section and organization wide initiatives.
 He holds a PhD in Operations Management from the Booth School and a Master's of Industrial Engineering (with an emphasis on Health Systems) from the University of Wisconsin-Madison.